 In 2017 Coach Marinelli won his 332nd career game, making him the winningest coach in CT high school football state history.
 He has won a total of 12 State Championships and five FCIAC Championships.

-From an 18-player squad with no home field in 1928 to a nationally recognized program in 2018…the Rams have come a long way in 90 years.
+From an 18-player squad with no home field in 1928 to a nationally recognized program in 2019 with players at the highest level of the game…the Rams have come a long way in 90-plus years.